Ravath/MightyGeneratorPython/wordgenerator/README.md

   - Default row format : `[minThreshold, maxThreshold, value]`
 - **Sequence Node** : Each row of the table will be drawn sequentially.
   - Default row format : __`value`__
-- **Tab Node** : Returns the row at the given index, generaly a variable red by a lambda.
+- **Tab Node** : Returns the row at the given index, generaly a variable red by a lambda or a ListValue.
+    On the contrary of a Weight node, interesting when randomisation is not the purpose.
+- **Dictionary Node** : Get children in a dictionary structure, and returns the node associated with the picked key.
+Key is red in a given variable or text buffer.
+- **Automaton Node** : Use TabNode.Automaton to create an automaton.
+    They just pop the first child in the list each time they are called.
+    Loops back to the beginning of the list when arrives at the end.

 ### Leafs
 - Action Node : Executes a given function on execution